Graywing13/botpourri-music/README.md

 - b.giverole is scuffed.
 - bot automatic help page & command descriptions
 - check against bad command usage (e.g. users improperly inputting command args in discord)

+Another Project <br>
+- build song library: make a web scraper/crawler (?) that can get the catbox link right off amq as ur playing
+- pseudo-dropdown: be able to find a list of strings that are similar to the string being typed